-The Corporation was continued under Part IA of the Companies Act (Québec) by certificate and articles of continuance dated December 17, 1981.
-On February 17, 1998, the corporate name Télé-Métropole Inc. was changed to TVA Group Inc. Since its coming into effect on February 14, 2011, the Corporation is governed by the Business Corporations Act (Québec).
+On February 17, 1998, the corporate name Télé-Métropole Inc. was changed to TVA Group Inc. The Corporation is governed by the Business Corporations Act (Québec).

 Its head office is located at 1600 de Maisonneuve Boulevard East, Montréal, Québec H2L 4P2.
 Its Website address is http:\\groupetva.ca.
 The telephone number is (514) 526-9251 and the fax number is (514) 598-6085.
 The information found on its Website is neither an integral part of this Annual Information Form nor is it deemed to be incorporated by reference.